 John joined Watsi on November 6th, 2014.
-Six years ago, John became the 570th member to automatically support a new Watsi patient every month.
-Since then, 5,923 more people have become monthly donors!
-John's most recent donation traveled 8,800 miles to support Savann, a Khmer noodle seller from Cambodia, to fund fracture repair from a motorbike accident.
+Eight years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation traveled 8,200 miles to support Mylene, a 39-year-old small business owner from Philippines, to fund her cholecystectomy.